brittanykundert/wwt-core-catalogs/README.md

 directly to a WTML XML attribute or child element, except imagesets are once again referenced by URL.
 Places are assigned random UUIDv4s because there's no entirely sensible way to uniquely distinguish places, since their coordinates matter a lot and those are floating-point numbers.
+The UUIDs aren't exposed outside of this repo.

 Imagesets are defined in `imagesets/*.xml`, organized by dataset type, reference frame, and bandpass.
 Imagesets are uniquely identified by their data URLs.
 The